 As with each of the equestrian disciplines it is the support that furthers the development of the sport.
 "We have to keep working to get that for them," explained McDonald.

 The United States Para-Equestrian Association (USPEA) would like to thank everyone who was involved with preparing this clinic and of course Debbie McDonald who conducted the clinic.
 Lastly, McDonald and the USPEA would like to recognize the Shea Center in San Juan Capistrano, CA. Therapeutic riding centers like the Shea Center are a great place where Para-Equestrian riders begin their journeys as equestrians.
-About the United States Para-Equestrian Association:

 The USPEA includes every equestrian discipline that is practiced by athletes with physical disabilities.
 Each rider or driver competes under the eighth discipline, The Para-Equestrian discipline, of the United States Equestrian Federation.
 This year, at the 2010 Alltech FEI World Equestrian Games™, the Para-Equestrian discipline will make history.
 The USEF High Performance Para-Equestrian Dressage team will compete as an FEI sport for the first time at the 2010 Alltech FEI World Equestrian Games™ held in Lexington, KY.

 The USPEA is a recognized affiliated of the United States Equestrian Federation (USEF).
 The USPEA provides programs, clinics, and competition opportunities for athletes with physical disabilities.
 Riders compete under the USEF rules during their national competitions and FEI rules during international competition and many of the athletes compete at the highest level of their sport.